Things to Come (1936)

 Fast forward to 2036, when people live in sleek underground cities and prepare for space travel.
 Scientists must still face the forces of reaction and jingoism in the form of Theotocopulos (Cedric Hardwicke) who incites the masses to revolt against any further progress.

 Director Menzies was much better known as an art director and the design of this film (by Vincent Korda) is certainly striking.
 His work with actors was not as successful.
 Much of H.G.
-Wells’s dialogue sounds like it is being read from a book of speeches and the usually reliable Massey and Hardwicke are not able to do much with it.
+Wells’s dialogue sounds like it is being read from a book of sermons and the usually reliable Massey and Hardwicke are not able to do much with it.
 Only Richardson manages to bring life to his character.
 His Boss is a foolish bombastic bully and a lot of fun.

 As usual with H.G.
 Wells’s material, I had a hard time following the logic.
 This is supposed to be an anti-war story and yet the beginning of the war in the film would seem to be an argument for a strong army of defense.
-“Peace gas” also seems oxymoronic.
+“Peace gas” also seems somewhat oxymoronic.

 This is a unique film and prescient of the catastrophe that was to overtake Europe a year earlier than predicted by the story.
 I’m glad I saw it but I don’t see any reason to revisit it.